xisentian/draft-mls-combiner/draft-hale-mls-combiner.md

 ## Key Schedule

-The `hpqmls_psk` exporter key derived in the PQ session MUST be derived in accordance with [Safe Extensions](https://messaginglayersecurity.rocks/mls-extensions/draft-ietf-mls-extensions.html#name-exporting-secrets) guidance on Exporting Secrets.
-Moreover, it SHALL NOT use the `extension_secret` and MUST be derived from only the `epoch_secret` from the key schedule in [[RFC9420]](https://www.rfc-editor.org/rfc/rfc9420.html).
+The `hpqmls_psk` exporter key derived in the PQ session MUST be derived in accordance with the Safe Extensions API guidance (see 2.1.5 Exporting Secrets in [I-D.ietf-mls-extensions]).
+In particular, it SHALL NOT use the `extension_secret` and MUST be derived from only the `epoch_secret` from the key schedule in [[RFC9420]](https://www.rfc-editor.org/rfc/rfc9420.html).
 This is to ensure forward secrecy guarantees (see [Security Considerations](#security-considerations)).

 Even though the `hpqmls_psk` is not sent over the wire, members of the HPQMLS session must agree on the value of of which PSK to use.
-In alignment with the Safe Extensions API policy for PSKs, HPQMLS PSKs used SHALL set `PSKType = 3` and `extension_type = HPQMLS` (see Section 2.1.6 Pre-Shared Keys in [Safe Extensions](https://messaginglayersecurity.rocks/mls-extensions/draft-ietf-mls-extensions.html#name-pre-shared-keys-psks)).
+In alignment with the Safe Extensions API policy for PSKs, HPQMLS PSKs used SHALL set `PSKType = 3` and `extension_type = HPQMLS` (see Section 2.1.6 Pre-Shared Keys in [I-D.ietf-mls-extensions]).

       PQ Session                       Traditional Session